Paridhi-Bhardwaj/SyncRoom/README.md

 # SyncRoom
 ![](chatroom.gif) </br>
-ChatConnect is a full-stack, real-time chat application designed for instant and private communication.
+SyncRoom is a full-stack, real-time chat application designed for instant and private communication.
 It allows users to sign up, log in, create chatrooms, and engage in live conversations with others.
 The project features a modern, responsive frontend built with React and Tailwind CSS, and a robust backend powered by Node.js, Express, and Prisma with a PostgreSQL database.
 Real-time functionality is handled seamlessly with Socket.io.

 ## ✨ Features